sixonetwogames/AutoFarm/README.md

 **The Raspberry Pi / server stack is completely optional.** You choose at setup:

 - **Local mode** — the ESP32 hosts its own live web dashboard.
+No server, no broker, nothing else to run.
 Just flash and go.
 - **MQTT mode** — the ESP32 streams readings to an MQTT broker for logging and dashboards (InfluxDB + Node-RED), for multi-device setups or long-term history.

 You pick the mode in the WiFi setup portal — no recompiling to switch.